RicRicci22/dncs-lab/README.md

  ```
    tcpdump -i interfaceName
   ```
-  This command allow to sniff the packets on an Ethernet Interface, such as program as WireShark do.
+  This command allow to sniff the packets on an Ethernet Interface, such as program like WireShark do.
 It is useful if you want to trace the route of a packet from the source to destination, and even to debug errors in routes.
 After the execution of this command, every information of packets passing trought the interface will be displayed, such as the protocol at level four the packet belongs and other informations.
 - Another command we want to discuss in the common section is this:
   ```
   route -nve